chule/YOD3/README.md

 ## Prerequisites

 You must have node.js and its package manager (npm) installed.
 You can get them from http://nodejs.org/.
 Bower and Grunt are also needed.
+You can install them this way:
 ```
 npm install -g bower grunt-cli
 ```

 ## Setup
 Clone or download the project.
+Than do:

 ```
 npm install && bower install